-Where once cars of young couples parked in row later were rows of parked mobile garbage bins, as if waiting for the first feature to start. (“We wanna see a trashy movie!”
+Where once cars of young couples parked in rows later were rows of parked mobile garbage bins, as if waiting for the first feature to start. (“We wanna see a trashy movie!”
 “Yeah!
-Show us Dumpster Does Dallas!”)
+We wanna see Dumpster Does Dallas!”)

 Drive-in movie theater concession stand commercial: